shakes8k/Zerodha-Access-Token/README.md

 Zerodha Access Token Generator Helps generate valid access tokens for various Algo Trading applications and scripts.
 How to Use?

+0. On CMD/Powershell type: pip install kiteconnect This is a basic python Kite API for Zerodha.

 1. Run the script

 ![image](https://github.com/user-attachments/assets/28a9f95b-4ea7-4a03-a7f9-e31be7d08aa4)